 Using AU and VST plug-ins on Mac

-Live on Mac supports both the Audio Unit (AU) and VST formats.
+Live on Mac supports both the Audio Unit (AU) and VST2 and VST3 (10.1 and later) formats.
 Which format you choose to use is up to you, bearing in mind the following tips:

-- If sharing projects with Windows users, it's better to use VSTs.
-If the other user also has that plug-in installed they should be able to open the project.
+- If sharing projects with Windows users, it's better to use VST.
+The VST format is cross platform.
+Provided the other user is using the same version of the plug-in, they'll be able to open the set and the plug-ins will be available.
 See our recommendations for transferring Live projects.

 - Some AU plug-ins may have different preset handling than the VST, or vice versa.
 See our article on AU preset handling.